 Email spam is loosely defined as any unsolicited message sent out to multiple recipients, typically unsolicited advertising (phishing is different and more dangerous).
-Pepperdine University students and colleagues benefit from two spam filtering methods: Google Apps spam filtering and Sophos Email Appliance spam filtering via spamfilter.pepperdine.edu.
+Pepperdine University students and colleagues benefit from two spam filtering methods: Google Workspace spam filtering and Sophos Email Appliance spam filtering via spamfilter.pepperdine.edu.
 Both methods of spam filtering are managed as part of the service catalog of the Information Security Office.

-- Student, colleague and mass-mailer info for working with spamfilter.pepperdine.edu spam filtering.
+- Student, colleague, and mass-mailer info for working with spamfilter.pepperdine.edu spam filtering.

 - Student and colleague info for working with Google spam filtering - from Google and from an email tip website.